-The Company holds a significant ground position in the Cobalt District Exploration Project located in northeastern of Ontario and northwestern Quebec, Canada, comprised of 3,603 mineral claims and leases covering an aggregate of 64,113 hectares in Ontario and 1,813 hectares in Quebec that includes land positions in the Gowganda and Elk Lake historic mining camps.
+The Company holds a significant ground position in the Cobalt District Exploration Project located in northeastern of Ontario and northwestern Quebec, Canada, comprised of 3,174 mineral claims and leases covering an aggregate of 55, 710..hectares in Ontario and 1,813 hectares in Quebec that includes land positions in the Gowganda and Elk Lake historic mining camps.
+In February 2024, the Company withdrew from the Brady Wilder and Iron Mask Option and completed the return of 47 mining leases and 140 cell claims to the vendor.